-Short-Term Suspension: Temporary exclusion from student status, or other privileges or activities, for a specified period of time, not to exceed ten (10) days (Education Code Section 76031).
+Short-term Suspension: Temporary exclusion from student status, or other privileges or activities, for one (1) or more classes for a period of up to ten (10) consecutive days of instruction.
+Faculty members are not obliged to provide makeup opportunities, including quizzes, tests or examinations, for class work missed during the period of suspension.

-Long-term Suspension: Temporary exclusion from student status, or other privileges or activities, for the remainder of the current semester.
+Long-term Suspension: Temporary exclusion from student status, or other privileges or activities, for the remainder of the current semester and/or one or more terms.
+Instructors are not obliged to provide makeup opportunities for class work missed, including quizzes, tests or examinations, during the period of suspension.